21 Jul The Cost of Quality Childcare: How much does a nanny cost?

 - Additional certifications: Families insisting that their nannies are up-to-date on CPR and first aid certifications will often pay for them to be renewed every few years.

 - Raises and overtime: Like many different types of employees, nannies expect to receive routine raises and are entitled to overtime pay (time and a half) if they work more than 40 hours per week, according to the U.S. Department of Labor.
 How much you should give in raises is between you and your nanny, but a 2-3% cost-of-living raise, in addition to a 5-7% merit increase, is fairly standard.

 - Supplemental child care: Many families give their nannies paid sick leave or vacation days.
 Families might need to pay for supplemental, short-term child care, such as an emergency babysitter or drop-in child care, if family members cannot fill in.

 - Full or partial health insurance: This varies depending on the type of insurance and how much, but the average cost can be anywhere from $200-300 per month, depending on where you live.

 - Paid holidays: Most nannies receive about six paid holidays.
-They’re usually New Year’s Day, Memorial Day, 4th of July, Labor Day, Thanksgiving and Christmas, though what you offer may vary.
+They’re usually New Year’s Day, Memorial Day, 4th of July, Labor Day, Thanksgiving, and Christmas, though what you offer may vary.

-- Paid Vacation: Most nannies receive two weeks paid vacation, and some families try to schedule this during a time that may coincide with other school vacations (like the weeks between Christmas and New Year’s or a week during summer).
+- Paid Vacation: Most nannies receive two weeks of paid vacation, and some families try to schedule this during a time that may coincide with other school vacations (like the weeks between Christmas and New Year’s or a week during summer).